Did you have a close encounter with a large truck on the road? Perhaps you want to prepare yourself in case the worst happens.

 If so, you need to know about the different types of trucking accidents.
 The most dangerous trucking accidents include jackknifes and rollovers.
 Plus, staying in a truck driver’s blind spot increases the likelihood of a severe accident.

-If you have been involved in a truck-related accident, contact a tractor trailer accident lawyer immediately.
-More importantly, choose a lawyer who has experience in truck accident cases.
+If you have been involved in a truck-related accident, contact a South Carolina truck accident lawyer immediately.
+More importantly, choose a Sumter truck accident lawyer who has experience in truck accident cases.

-This article will highlight various trucking accidents in greater detail.
+This article will highlight 3 types of trucking accidents in greater detail.
 Let’s explore.

 A jackknife occurs when the truck folds in on itself.
 As a result, the cab turns at a 90-degree angle.